The Adventures of Pete & Pete: Reunion

 In late 2011 and early 2012 a series of cast and crew reunions took place in Los Angeles and New York City respectively.
 Tamberelli, Syd Straw and Marshall Crenshaw performed a rendition of the theme song "Hey Sandy" in addition to other Pete & Pete compositions.
 Creators McRobb, Viscardi, along with Michael Maronna, Hardy Rawls, Judy Grafe, Alison Fanelli, Toby Huss, and director Katherine Dieckmann were all in attendance.

 The 2011 Los Angeles reunion was billed by the Cinefamily as the "KrebStar Film Festival", a reference to the show's own brand.
 Additionally, many products from the show were available, including Krebex, Kreb Scouts, KrebStore 24 and Krebgate Toothpaste.
 Staff members also handed out "performance-enhanced" Orange Lazarus.

 Since September 2013, Danny Tamberelli and Michael Maronna released a monthly podcast, The Adventures of Danny and Mike, on the Seltzer Kings podcast network and hosted by Jeremy Balon.
 The three also tour with their stage show Nostalgia Personified.
-Both Tamberelli and Maronna have remained close friends since the end of the series.
+Tamberelli and Maronna have remained close friends since the end of the series.